-The Manual is divided into six chapters.
+The Manual is divided into seven chapters.
 Click a chapter title to display that chapter's table of contents in the area below.

 - Intro to Tools

 - Miscellaneous Reports

 - My Notes & Reminders

 What this isTools is one of the sections of the global nav.
 The Tools section has three sub-sections: Reports, My Files and My Files & Templates.